Russia–Ukraine relations: Annexation of Crimea and war in eastern Ukraine

-The 2014 Crimean crisis unfolded in the Autonomous Republic of Crimea in the aftermath of the February 2014 Ukrainian revolution, in which the government of Ukrainian President Viktor Yanukovych was ousted.
-Protests were staged by groups of mainly ethnic Russians who opposed the events in Kyiv and wanted close ties or integration with Russia, in addition to expanded autonomy or possible independence for Crimea.
-Other groups, including Crimean Tatars, protested in support of the revolution.
-On 27 February, military men with no insignia wearing masks seized a number of important buildings in Crimea, including the parliament building and two airports.
+After the ousting of the highly corrupt, pro-Russian president Viktor Yanukovych in the Revolution of Dignity, Russian military men with no insignia wearing masks seized a number of important buildings in Crimea, including the parliament building and two airports on 27 February.
 Under siege, the Supreme Council of Crimea dismissed the autonomous republic's government and replaced chairman of the Council of Ministers of Crimea, Anatolii Mohyliov, with Sergey Aksyonov.

 Ukraine accused Russia of intervening in Ukraine's internal affairs, while the Russian side officially denied such claims.
 In response to the crisis, the Ukrainian parliament requested that the Budapest Memorandum's signatories reaffirm their commitment to the principles enshrined in the political agreement, and further asked that they hold consultations with Ukraine to ease tensions.
 On 1 March without declaration of war, the Russian parliament granted President Vladimir Putin the authority to use military force in Ukraine.
 On the same day, the acting president of Ukraine, Oleksandr Turchynov decreed the appointment of the Prime Minister of Crimea as unconstitutional.
 He said, "We consider the behavior of the Russian Federation to be direct aggression against the sovereignty of Ukraine!"

 In mid March, after a disputed local referendum, Russia recognized Crimea as a sovereign state and proceeded to formally annex the peninsula.
 The Ukrainian Ministry of Foreign Affairs summoned the Provisional Principal of Russia in Ukraine to present note verbale of protest against Russia's recognition of the Republic of Crimea and its subsequent annexation.
 Two days later, the Verkhovna Rada condemned the treaty and called Russia's actions "a gross violation of international law".